Take a trip back in time and experience South Australia’s colonial history in a 19th century fort. Here’s where.

 Fort Glanville Conservation Park represents a significant period in South Australia's European colonial history.

 The fort remains largely unaltered since it was built in 1880 to boost Australia's defence strategy, and is considered one of the best-preserved colonial forts in Australia.
 The original armament is still intact, including the largest artillery gun of its time in Australia.

-Year-round, you can go on a fort tour, where you’ll get an insight into Colonial defence and what life was really like at the fort.
+Year-round from 10 am-12 pm on Tuesdays, you can go on a fort tour, where you’ll get an insight into colonial defence and what life was really like at the fort.

 Watch the sergeants march the parade grounds whipping their troops into shape and practicing military drills and don’t forget to cover your ears as the cannons and guns are fired.

 There’s an opportunity for the kids to get involved as the sergeant selects young recruits from the crowd.
 Get your cameras out and be ready for a chuckle as they learn how to march and be part of a traditional military parade.
 There is always one who turns left instead of right causing a domino effect of confused kids and amused parents.

 Between re-enactments, explore the fort’s expense stores, loading gallery, magazine, caponier and garrison.
 Learn the history of the fort as you wander through the small museum at the fort entrance.
 See war relics, military equipment and historical photos of the fort as it once was.

 This historical treasure is a great way to spend a Sunday afternoon with the kids and their grandparents.
 The little ones are bound to be entertained by the re-enactments while those interested in history can take the time to learn more about Adelaide’s military exploits.